Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 ### Milestone 2: Functional development

 Our TODOs include:
-* Significantly improve the functionality and quality of your application beyond M1.
+* Significantly improve the functionality and quality of application beyond M1.
-* Significantly improve your software engineering process beyond M1.
+* Significantly improve software engineering process beyond M1.
 * Four pages in addition to the Landing page should be available in the deployment.
 * At least one page in the deployment should read data from the database (i.e. from MiniMongo).
 * At least one page in the deployment should write data to the database (i.e. using a form).